YugaByte/yugabyte-db/docs/content/latest/troubleshoot/cluster/failed_tablets.md

 showAsideToc: true
 ---

-When an yb-tserver or yb-master process/node has failed, YugabyteDB will automatically trigger a remote bootstrap for most types of tablet data corruption or failures.
+When a YB-TServer or YB-Master process or node has failed, YugabyteDB will automatically trigger a remote bootstrap for most types of tablet data corruption or failures.

 However, there are still a number of cases where this automatic mechanism might not be able to help.